Vizzuality/marxan-cloud/docs/download-upload-clone/high-level-design.md

 * each export is a zip file
 * each export includes information about its current version
   * in particular, it may also include what was exported, when, by whom etc...
+* each export includes information about dataset version (protected areas, features...)
+  * when importing an archive, system should ensure that given instance uses the very same dataset version
 * components included in the exported files:
   * Project:
     * Project metadata (name, etc.)